 How to Produce a Neutral Flame

 But how is a neutral flame produced?
 Well, there is no rigorous science in it because it’s just a matter of paying attention to what the flame looks like.
 All a welder needs to do is finding a balance on the ratio of acetylene to oxygen.
 Let’s assume that the acetylene is at excessive levels compared to oxygen.
 Inside the flame, you will notice that there is an oval-shaped layer (acetylene feather) outside the inner white colored one and inside the blue colored one.
 In order to calibrate the flame, the acetylene levels will have to be decreased until it starts to get burnt completely.
 As the acetylene levels are decreasing, you will notice that the oval-shaped layer also decreases.
 Once this layer disappears, the flame will be a neutral one because the composition of both gases is present in one to one ratio.
+A good regulator will help you find that sweet spot and save money at the same time.
+You can take a look at our regulator picks here.

 But how can we be sure if the flame is neutral or has become an oxidizing one?
 There is a solution to it too.
 The most common solution is to leave a very small zone with size from 1/16 to 1/8 inches.
 The excess of acetylene is slight that the flame is still considered a neutral one.